 Although the amount of boating traffic is up, the speed of that traffic has been moderated, which has contributed to a reduction in both noise and shoreline erosion.
-(Split opinions on this as a problem.
-Possible survey question.)

 The public's access to Lake Sunapee and other water bodies in Newbury has been improved, with both physical access for swimmers and boaters, and visual access for others.
-Again, split opinion on visual access.
-Possible survey question.)